iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 ![](https://i.imgur.com/5Ke3jId.png)

 2. **Node Signature Validator**
-The Node Signature Validator will timely get messages from the Message Inbox and check in its signarute is valid.
+The Node Signature Validator will timely get messages from the Message Inbox and check in its signature is valid.
 Messages that fail this verification are deleted from the Message Inbox.
 ![](https://i.imgur.com/mOrfhqz.png)

 3. **Timestamp Opinion and Filter**
-This process will compare the ariival time of the message with its declared timestamp in order to define the proper Level of Knowledge of the timestamp of the message.
+This process will compare the arrival time of the message with its declared timestamp in order to define the proper Level of Knowledge of the timestamp of the message.
 Messages that receive a rating of "Level 3 Bad Timestamp" will be deleted from the Message Inbox.
 ![](https://i.imgur.com/lVa7H5L.png)

 4. **Proof of Work Check**